 If you will be staying in a motel, make reservations in advance at animal-friendly facilities.
 Finding such a motel is easy.
-You can search the Internet or check out travel books for pet friendly accommodations.
+You can search the internet or check out travel books for pet-friendly accommodations.
 During emergencies, such as hurricane evacuation, most motels will accept pets if you have kennels for them.
-Upon arrival at your destination, if you need to board your pets, you can find kennels in the phone book yellow pages or on the Internet.
+Upon arrival at your destination, if you need to board your pets, you can find kennels in the area on the internet or in the phone book yellow pages.
 If you lose your pet, immediately contact animal shelters in the area to provide your pet's description and your contact information so your pet can be returned to you if turned in to the shelter.

 Your pets are part of your family and will adapt to your move or evacuation if you give them a chance.
 As stressful as moving or evacuating is, it is much less stressful for your pet than being left behind to fend for itself or being placed in an animal shelter hoping for a new family.
 Having a pet is a lifetime commitment.